The 10 Best Noise Isolating Headphones in 2020

 Overall with Sennheiser HD 280 PRO you’re getting a great pair of noise isolating headphones that are very comfortable and offer a fun sound quality for entry level audiophiles.

-Etymotic Research HF5 are the best noise isolating in-ear earbuds on the market right now.
+Etymotic Research HF5 are the best noise isolating in-ear monitors on the market right now.

 In fact, they have highest rated noise isolation at 35 dB to 42 dB of noise isolation, depending on what ear tips you use.